Zainunnisa Gool: Political work

+In 1930, the Women’s Enfranchisement Bill passed by General Hertzog’s government enfranchised white women only.
+In 1938, Gool set up the League for the Enfranchisement of Non-European Women, arguing that coloured women should be qualified to vote in the Cape like men and white women.

 From 1938 to 1951, Cissie represented Cape Town's District Six on the Cape Town City Council, and for several years was the only woman (and the first black woman) serving on the City Council.
 In 1949, she was elected chairperson of the city council's health committee, the first black woman in the country to serve in local government.
 Known as the "Jewel of District Six" she represented the people of that constituency in the council until her death in 1963, despite having been named as a Communist under the Suppression of Communism Act.

 Family

 Gool was the daughter of Dr. Abdullah Abdurahman and his wife Helen James Potter.
 She married Dr. A. H. Gool, with whom she had three children: Marcina, and medical doctors Rustum and Shaheen.